docknetwork/planning/spec/0003-schema.md

 1. `SchemaDetail`'s `validateSchema` will check that the given schema is a valid JSON-schema.
 1. `SchemaDetail`'s `toJSON` will generate a JSON that can be sent to chain.
 1. `validateCredentialSchema` should validate given credential's schema with the given JSON-schema.
 Test the following cases
-    - `credentialSubject` has same fields and fields have same types than JSON-schema
+    - `credentialSubject` has same fields and fields have same types as JSON-schema
     - `credentialSubject` has same fields but fields have different type than JSON-schema
+    - `credentialSubject` is missing required fields from the JSON-schema and it should fail to validate.
+    - The schema's `properties` is missing the `required` key and `credentialSubject` can omit some of the `properties`.
     - `credentialSubject` has extra fields than given schema specifies and `additionalProperties` is false.
     - `credentialSubject` has extra fields than given schema specifies and `additionalProperties` is true.
+    - `credentialSubject` has extra fields than given schema specifies and `additionalProperties` has certain type.
+    - `credentialSubject` has nested fields and given schema specifies the nested structure.
 1. `VerifiableCredential`'s `setSchema` should appropriately set `credentialSchema`.
 1. `VerifiableCredential`'s `validateSchema` should validate the `credentialSubject` with given JSON schema.
 1. Utility methods `verifyCredential` and `verifyPresentation` should check if schema is incompatible with the subject.